brachtlab/mephisto-heterozygosity-analysis/README.md

 This pipeline performs recombination detection in reads from a sam file.
 Below are the steps and scripts used in the process:

-### 2.1 Map Reads to Genome:
+### 2.1 Map Reads to Haploid Genome of Haplotype 1:
-- Follow step 1.1 above to map the heterozygote (parental) reads reads onto the (haplotype 1) genome, generating the following SAM file for identifying the haplotype 2 snps:
+- Follow step 1.1, 1.2, 1.3, and 1.4 above to map the heterozygote (parental) reads (in our case, P3) reads onto the (haplotype 1) genome, generating a .vcf file for identifying the haplotype 2 snps.
-  - `P3.sam`

--Then, follow steps 2-4 above, to generate .vcf files for the next step.

 ### 2.2 Identify the snps in haplotype 2:
 - Call P3 variants by running `parseVCF-highConfidenceSNPs.py`, ensuring at least 5 reads support both reference and alternative allele calls.
 Input is FILENAME.vcf and output is FILENAME.vcf_high-conf-snps.txt.